hbjydev/phoebe/docs/flows/gitops.md

 # GitOps Flow

-This document explains how changes get from Git to the Kubernetes cluster.

-## Overview

 Phoebe uses [Flux](https://fluxcd.io) as its GitOps operator.
 Flux continuously monitors the Git repository and automatically applies changes to the cluster when they are committed to the `main` branch.

 ## Architecture

 ```
 ┌─────────────────┐    push    ┌──────────────┐    sync    ┌─────────────┐
 │   Developer     │ ─────────► │   GitHub     │ ◄───────── │    Flux     │
 │   (You!)        │            │   Repository │            │  (Cluster)  │
 └─────────────────┘            └──────────────┘            └─────────────┘